tearust/t-rust/docs/_gitbook-dev-docs/z_glossary/party-state-actor.md

+# Party-state-actor

 This actor is loaded into the [State_Machine_Replica](State_Machine_Replica.md)'s [mini-runtime](mini-runtime.md).
 It is the same concept as stored procedure in traditional cloud computing webapp.
 There are many pure functions that handle incoming txns and modify the state (including [state](state.md) and [GlueSQL](GlueSQL.md) data).

 As you already know, every [State_Machine_Replica](State_Machine_Replica.md) runs an instance of this actor.
 All of them run the same txn at the same sequence and modify the same state to finally get the same new state.
-This is guaranteed by the [ proof of time](consensus.md#proof-of-time) consensus.
+This is guaranteed by the [proof of time](consensus.md#proof-of-time) consensus.
 As an application developer, you don't need to care too much about how it works.
 You can simply assume there's only one instance of your function running that updates a single state.

-There are two types of requests: [queries](../../Sep2022_tokenomics/queries.md) and [commands](commands.md).
+There are two types of requests: [queries](queries.md) and [commands](commands.md).
 Please click the links to get to know more about them.
 At least you should know that queries execute immediately, but commands need to wait a period of time prior to execution.

-# Handling txns
+## Handling txns

 Please go to [lib.rs](https://github.com/tearust/tapp-sample-teaparty/blob/demo-code/party-state-actor/src/lib.rs) and find the function
 fn txn_exec_inner(tsid: Tsid, txn_bytes: &\[u8\]) -> HandlerResult\<()>.
 This is where most of the logic lives.